Split Conformal Prediction and Non-Exchangeable Data: Experiments

-Table~\ref{tab:conditional} presents the conditional coverage (\ref{goal_1C}) on four distinct events of interest for all three financial datasets.
+Table~\ref{tab:conditional} presents the conditional coverage (\ref{eq:conditional_coverage_guarantee}) on four events of interest for all three financial data sets.
 Uptrend (respectively, downtrend) stands for two consecutive observations of positive (negative) returns.
-High (low) volatility events are taken to be those in which the standard deviation of the previous 10 returns observed is above (below) a given threshold.
-Note that conditioning on all such events still yields coverage close to the nominal \iid{} level, on all three datasets.
-Following the results in Section \ref{sec:betamixingresults}, larger calibration sets have an important effect in improving coverage.
+High (low) volatility events are taken to be those in which the standard deviation of the previous $10$ returns observed is above (below) a given threshold.
+Note that conditioning on all such events still yields coverage close to the nominal iid level, on all three data sets.
+As previously noted, larger calibration sets have an important effect in improving coverage.

+All experiments in this section were also conducted for nominally prescribed iid levels of 85\% and 95\% and the conclusions remained the same, as expected.